Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Results: GRN Inference

 When scaling to simulations with $100$ genes across $10$ randomly generated GRNs (Figure \ref{fig:SERGIO_auprc_random}), PerturbODE and Bicycle yield comparable performance, with DCDI and GENIE3 marginally outperforming both.
-DCDFG trails slightly behind PerturbODE and Bicycle, while NO-TEARS and NO-TEARS-LR show significantly reduced performance, highlighting their limitations in higher-dimensional regimes.
+DCDFG trails slightly behind PerturbODE and Bicycle, while NO-TEARS and NO-TEARS-LR show considerably reduced performance, highlighting their limitations in higher-dimensional regimes.

 For simulations based on a known yeast GRN involving $400$ genes (Figure \ref{fig:SERGIO_auprc_yeast}), PerturbODE exhibits greater comparative performance.
 Bicycle could not be assessed due to memory limitations, underscoring its lack of scalability.
 While DCDI achieves the highest performance in this setting, PerturbODE surpasses DCDFG, GENIE3, NO-TEARS, and NO-TEARS-LR.
-Notably, as the number of causal variables increases, other methods begin to break down due to memory constraints (Bicycle) or numerical instability during optimization (DCDI).
+Notably, as the number of causal variables increases, other methods begin to break down due to memory constraints (Bicycle) or numerical instability during optimization (DCDI) resulting in NaN values appearing in training.
 In contrast, PerturbODE remains robust and consistent in its performance, which becomes more apparent in benchmarks on the TF Atlas dataset.